 The unique example of the 1,000 unit silver mark coin weighs 268.5 grains according to the Garrett catalog and 269.8 grains according to Breen with a diameter of 33 mm.
 The coin was passed from John Haseltine to Henry S. Adams, Lorin Parmelee, H.B.
-Smith, the Chapman Brothers, George Earle, James Ellsworth, John Garrett and then to the current owner John J. Ford, Jr. On the obverse there is a six petal rosette located in the space midway between the start of NOVA and the end of CONSTELLATIO.
+Smith, the Chapman Brothers, George Earle, James Ellsworth, John Garrett, John J. Ford, Jr. and recently acquired from the Ford estate by anonymous buyers.
+On the obverse there is a six petal rosette located in the space midway between the start of NOVA and the end of CONSTELLATIO.
 On the reverse the denomination is designated as 1.000; there is also a stop before and after the date.
 Excellent photographs are available in the first (November 1979) Garrett Auction catalog, where it is item 622.

 There are two 500 unit silver quint coins, but each is a different variety.
 They share the same reverse die but have different obverse dies.
 The variety commonly known as type 1 weighs 134.6 grains according to the Garrett catalog and 133.98 according to Breen with a diameter of 27 mm and has the standard design.
 It has the same provenance as the mark and is also in the Garrett Auction Catalog as item 620.
 This variety has a thee petal rosette located in the space midway between the start of NOVA and the end of CONSTELLATIO.
 Also there is a stop between the A in NOVA and the C in CONSTELLATIO.
 On the reverse there is a stop on either side of the date.
 The other variety, known as type 2 is lighter at 109.6 grains according to the Garrett catalog and 109.72 grains according to Breen and has a somewhat smaller diameter of 24 mm.
 The obverse die has a different rendering of the central design and has no legend.
 Also, it has a solid ring border with an outer beaded border, while all other varieties have only a beaded border.
 On the reverse this variety seems to use the same die as type 1, but at the stop before the date there is what appears to be a die break, giving the appearance of a colon rather than a stop with another small break at the tip of the nearest leaf.
 This example was owned by Parmelee, Ellsworth, Garrett and is now in the collection of Walter Perschke.
 Earlier provenance information is unknown, although it is thought Sylvester Crosby may have owned the coin at one time; it is illustrated as item 621 in the Garrett sale.